HusseinIte/LibraryManagementSystem/README.md

 - **Book Ratings**: Users can rate the books they've borrowed, with a check to ensure they only rate books they've borrowed.
 - **Custom Error Handling**: Clear and specific error messages are provided for validation failures.
 - **Postman Collection for API Testing**: Included for easy API testing and includes pre-configured variables for `authToken` and `baseUrl`.
+- **Database Seeding**: Pre-populate the database with sample data for books, users, and book categories.

 - [Installation](#installation)
  1. **Clone the repository:**